alixmatthews/Pcitrea_fm_microbes/16S_qiime_20221004/01_batch_effects/README.md

-# 16S data analysis
-# First checking for batch effects
+This step is to check for batch effects.

 #### Data files in this directory and used for this step:
 - `16S_FR_Run1_manifest.tsv`: manifest file containing metadata and filepaths for Run1 only
 - `16S_FR_Run2_manifest.tsv`: manifest file containing metadata and filepaths for Run2 only

+---

 #### Start an interactive srun on the AHPCC